devee8/soc-lore/events/a-fighting-night.md

 Gloria, Miguel, Maitha, Samantha, Acambe and the MC are grouped together.
 Gloria says the traces led them there, but the trail has ended.
 Acambe says the place is eerie.
 Samantha says it seems they are far from Elysium.
 MC says this is a dimension fragment in the Sea of Chaos.
 Gloria says they should look for clues.
 Samantha agrees and says they should split up and search.
 Gloria recalls that before they left Beryl said whoever finds the part first scores a point.
 Miguel is surprised Beryl is still focused on the competition even with a part missing.

 Goli gives MC perception to solve the mystery.
-MC goes around the map and surmises the part was stolen by Calamaties.
+MC goes around the map and surmises the part was stolen by ities.
 They took it to another place in the Sea of Chaos to summon a Colossal Calamity.
 MC goes to get the part.
 Maitha follows him silently.

 ### Act VI: Seek the Truth 2